sparshk380/AAP-DOC/README.md

    * Performance optimization:
 Monitor performance metrics within a project to identify areas for improvement and optimize your automation workflows.

-   * ROI tracking:
-Analyze the effectiveness of your automation projects by tracking key metrics like time savings and resource utilization.

    * Data-driven decision making:
 Access detailed analytics to make informed decisions regarding future automation initiatives and project prioritization.